replicatedhq/help-center/content/docs/kb/developer-resources/using-replicated-studio-to-quickly-iterate-on-your-yaml.md

 After you have uploaded your `current.yaml` changes, you can navigate to your on-prem Admin Console (`https://<YOUR SERVER ADDRESS>:8800`) and click the `Check for updates` button to see your new release.

-***Note: In the directory `~/replicated/releases` you can view a copy of each release Replicated Studio has created along the way.***
+**_Note: In the directory `~/replicated/releases` you can view a copy of each release Replicated Studio has created along the way._**

-### 3b.
-Iterate (on your Docker images)
+## Iterate on your Docker Images

 As well as being able to iterate on your application YAML, you can also use Studio to iterate on your Docker images.
 This simplifies the development workflow when you need to make changes to your code base to support on-prem deployments.

 To do this, rebuild your Docker images on your Studio server reusing the existing tags.
 Once you restart the application from the on-prem Admin Console (`https://<YOUR SERVER ADDRESS>:8800`) or CLI, your updated images will be used by Replicated.

-***Note: When iterating on Docker images in Studio, referencing local Docker images using the `latest` tag is not supported.
-Replicated will re-pull any images with the `latest` tag, thus overwriting any changes you are making locally.***
+**_Note: When iterating on Docker images in Studio, referencing local Docker images using the `latest` tag is not supported.
+Replicated will re-pull any images with the `latest` tag, thus overwriting any changes you are making locally._**

 ## Additonal features